utopia-foss/utopia/doc/usage/eval/plotting/scatter_plots.rst

             elev: 20
             azim: 45

-Adjusting the colormap works just as in the 2-dimensional case.

 Facet grid scatter plots
 ^^^^^^^^^^^^^^^^^^^^^^^^
 You can plot both types of scatter plot in a facet grid, using rows and columns as additional plot dimensions for variables.
-For more details on facet grids in general, take a look at the :ref:`full article on facet grids <facet_grid_panels>`.
+For more details on facet grids in general, take a look at the :ref:`separate article on facet grids <facet_grid_panels>`.

 A facet grid of two dimensional scatter plots might look something like this:

 .. image:: ../../../_static/_gen/SEIRD/universe_plots/scatter_2d.pdf
     :width: 800
     :alt: 2d facet grid scatter plot

 Here, we have performed a sweep over the ``transmission rate`` and ``immunity rate``, which we are now plotting on the columns and rows respectively.
 As with all facet grid plots, all this requires is encoding the ``row`` and ``col`` variable:

 .. code-block:: yaml